dtcenter/METplotpy/docs/Users_Guide/tcrmw_cross_section.rst

 for customizing the cross-plot of the height level data:

 $METPLOTPY_BASE/metplotpy/contributed/tc_rmw/plot_cross_section.yaml
-where $METPLOTPY_SOURCE is the location where you saved the METplotpy source code.
+where $METPLOTPY_BASE is the location where you saved the METplotpy source code.

 .. literalinclude:: ../../metplotpy/contributed/tc_rmw/plot_cross_section.yaml